nemethyd/repo-handler/README.md

 # Run under the non-root user environment (1 = true, 0 = false)
 # USER_MODE=0

+# Define repositories that should be excluded from processing
+# Any packages from these repositories will not be mirrored or added to LOCAL_REPO_PATH
+EXCLUDED_REPOS="copr:copr.fedorainfracloud.org:wezfurlong:wezterm-nightly"
 ```

+### Repository Exclusion Feature

+Some repositories may contain packages installed on the golden-copy machine but are **not intended to be mirrored**.
+The `EXCLUDED_REPOS` setting ensures that these repositories are:

+1. **Skipped during processing** (packages from these repositories will not be added to the local repo).
+2. **Removed from the local repository path if already present**.

+This feature is useful for temporary or special-purpose repositories, such as **Copr repositories**.

 ### Priority of Settings